 Assistant Professor Matthew Stamps' research investigates algebraic, geometric, and topological methods in combinatorics and applied mathematics.
 Dr Stamps is particularly fascinated by questions that explore how well discrete objects (such as networks and polyhedra) and continuous objects (such as curves and surfaces) model one another, and how answers to such questions can be used for applications in computer science and biology.
 Graphs, posets, matroids, circle packings, polytopes, manifolds, cell complexes, groups, and modules are just a few of the objects that show up frequently in his work.

-Assistant Professor Robby Tan's main research is in computer vision and deep learning (machine learning).
+Associate Professor Robby Tan's main research is in computer vision and deep learning (machine learning).
 Computer vision is to make computers "see" the world through images and video, and machine learning is a probabilistic artificial intelligence that learns itself through data.
 Computer vision and machine learning (or recent deep learning) are useful for many applications like self-driving cars, automatic surveillance, robot's eyes, crowd monitoring, etc. Both are part of Artificial Intelligence.

 On the more mathematical side, one of Dr Timothy Wertz's areas of concentration is studying the mathematical properties of models of physical systems.
 For example, the motion of an electron through a semi-conductor with impurities is given by the Anderson model, which gives rise to a lot of interesting mathematics.
 Such models belong to a larger class of mathematical objects, and we can learn about specific models by studying properties of the abstract collection.